A detailed history of Preston: Part three

 County History states that after 1312, the manor was ‘occupied for some years by the lords of the fee’

-and that it was then let by them to William de Langford for an annual rent of 27 marks.
-He was still a
+and that it was then let by them to William de Langford for an annual rent of twenty-seven marks.
+He

 The basis for this observation was a report dated 1338 by Prior Philip de R Thame to the Grand